 Chronic kidney disease (CKD) means that your kidneys are not working as well as they once did.
 Various conditions can cause CKD.
-Severity can vary but most cases are: mild or moderate, occur in older people, do not cause symptoms and do not progress to kidney failure.
+Severity can vary but most cases are mild or moderate, occur in older people, do not cause symptoms and do not progress to kidney failure.
 People with any stage of CKD have an increased risk of developing heart disease or a stroke.
-This is why it is important to detect even mild CKD, as treatment may not only slow down the progression of the disease, but also reduce the risk of developing heart disease or stroke.
-A separate leaflet in this series, called Mild-to-moderate Chronic Kidney Disease, is more appropriate if you have mild or moderate CKD (stage 1, 2 or 3 CKD).
+This is why it is important to detect even mild CKD.
+Treatment may not only slow down the progression of the disease, but also reduce the risk of developing heart disease or stroke.

 Understanding the kidneys and urine